pjedruszuk/foundationdb4s/README.md

 [FoundationDB Javadoc](https://apple.github.io/foundationdb/javadoc/com/apple/foundationdb/Transaction.html#watch-byte:A-).

 ## Reading big amount of data
-If you want to stream data from a subspace, it can take longer than FoundationDb transaction time limit, your data is immutable and append only, or if approximation is good enough for your use case, you can use either use `SubspaceSource` (from akka-streams module) or you can use `RefreshingSubspaceStream` (from core module).
+If you want to stream data from a subspace, it can take longer than FoundationDB transaction time limit, your data is immutable and append only, or if approximation is good enough for your use case, you can use either use `SubspaceSource` (from akka-streams module) or you can use `RefreshingSubspaceStream` (from core module).